CrossoversForCures/Tournament-Scoring/README.md

 }
 ```

-#### GET `/api/{event_slug}/seeding` returns an ordered list of all the seeded teams for an event.
-If pools haven't finished, it will return an error.
+**GET `/api/{event_slug}/seeding` returns an ordered list of all the seeded teams for the division.
+If pools haven't finished, it will return an error.**
 Example Request: `GET http://localhost:8000/api/3rd-4th-boys/seeding`

 Example Response:
 ```
+content-type: application/json
 {
   "1": [
     {